Skip to Content

 You Have to Be Quick

-The best way to prepare for this is get permission in advance from whoever you’re traveling with, so that you don’t miss anything!
+The best way to prepare for this is to coordinate with your travel squad in advance!
 For example, you could decide that if you find a deal to a certain destination for under a certain price, then definitely book it.
+Act fast when you see one you want!

 If You Need Specific Dates, Pomelo Can’t Really Help You